sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Security Detail

-Youíre always on the lookout for trouble.
+You√≠re always on the lookout for trouble.
 Your passive Perception score increases by 3, and you can never be surprised.

 ###### Starship Trooper

-Youíre well accustomed to life aboard starships.
-While aboard a starship or similar vehicle, you gain an expertise die if youíre using a skill youíre proficient in.
+You√≠re well accustomed to life aboard starships.
+While aboard a starship or similar vehicle, you gain an expertise die if you√≠re using a skill you√≠re proficient in.

 ###### Tour of Duty

-Youíve learned to interact with people of cultures different from your own.
+You√≠ve learned to interact with people of cultures different from your own.
 You are proficient in Culture and gain a skill

 specialty in Culture.
 In addition, you learn three languages of your choice.